 there are many copycat website listing U-pick farms now.
 They have all

 copied their information from here and usually do not ever update.
 Since

 2002, I've been updating the information every day but Christmas; so if you see

-Northeastern South Carolina U-Pick Farms and Orchards, by county
+Northeastern South Carolina U-Pick Farms and Orchards in 2022, by county